San Antonio Medical Center and USAA Corridor High-Value Multifamily Playbook

 This corridor should be treated as the San Antonio workhorse, not as a glamour trade.

-- The right reason to buy here is the employment floor, not trophy scarcity.
+The right reason to buy here is:

 Current Evidence That Matters